Raccoon Vs. Skyscraper: The Summer Blockbuster You Never Knew You Needed

 The office also has seen some firefighters filtering through.
 Donnelly-Coyne says authorities have set up live traps on the roof, together with some cat food to entice the little one to climb just a few floors more.

-She says the firefighters have told her office that other measures — such as reaching for the animal with window washing equipment — likely would scare and "endanger the animal."
+She says the firefighters have told her office that other measures — such as reaching for the animal with window washing equipment — would very likely scare and "endanger the animal."
 So for now, the high drama has become a waiting game.

 Hang on tight, dear Spider-Raccoon.
 A city's hopes ride on your shoulders.